 The MSCM is a master's degree which requires students to do original experimentation, write a thesis, and defend their thesis before a committee of professors.
-The MSCM requires nine courses plus three credits of Thesis Research, in addition to any needed leveling courses, to complete the degree.
+The MSCM requires nine courses plus three credits of Thesis Research, plus four leveling courses for those without a Construction Management bachelor's degree from an ACCE accredited program, to complete the degree.
 The research involved with the degree creates a graduate who is an expert in the area of their thesis topic.
 That research is more complicated than merely completing coursework, and a sound thesis usually takes nine months of work to complete.
 Students must have a Rinker School professor guide them through their research, producing an approved research proposal prior to engaging in research.
 Fortuitously, the Rinker School has a wide array of faculty members with many areas of specialization, which allows students to research virtually any topic related to construction.
 MSCM degrees also prepare students to advance to even higher degrees, such a Juris Doctorate and PhD programs.